exercism/julia/exercises/practice/pythagorean-triplet/.approaches/introduction.md

 ## General guidance

-- A O(n^3) solution is trivial to find, but too slow for the tests.
-A O(n^2) solution is pretty easy to find.
-A O(n) solution requires solving some simultaneous equations.

 There are three reasonably common solutions to this problem, a cubic time solution, a quadratic time solution and a linear time solution
 (if those terms are unclear to you, you might like to read about [time complexity](https://en.wikipedia.org/wiki/Time_complexity)).